chiamp/skill-expression-game-analysis/README.md

 ### Game Rules
 Let's now calculate the skill scores for each player in a two-player game of blackjack.
 The rules are the same as the single-player version except we add a second player that takes on the role of the dealer.

-The player and dealer are dealt the same amount of cards as before, the player goes first until they stay or bust, and then the dealer goes next.
+The player and dealer are dealt the same amount of cards as before, the player goes first until they bust or stay, in which then the dealer goes next.
 The difference now is that since the dealer is a player, the dealer is free to stay before they reach 6.
 In addition, the dealer doesn't have to stay if the sum of their hand reaches or exceeds 6; they can continue hitting if they want.
 Ties are still won by the dealer.

 ### Experiment procedure
 We want to calculate the skill scores for both the player and dealer role, which means we need their corresponding optimal and random win rates.
 These can be obtained with the following 3 experiments: